jvg-jeevan/Python-Projects/Compare-Files/README.md

 - **How It Works**: A concise explanation of the core steps and libraries used in the program.
 - **Complexity Analysis**: A table summarizing the time and space complexities of the algorithm.
 - **Example Output**: Shows typical outputs for matching and non-matching files.

-This README is designed to help users understand both how the program works and how to use it efficiently.
-It also includes information about the algorithm, ensuring that it can be easily followed by developers or users who wish to modify or extend the program.